sppunderreview/PSSO/README.md

 ### Data Repositories

 The artifact features four datasets:
-- The `Basic/` folder holds comprehensive data of a thousand programs.
+- The `Basic` folder holds comprehensive data of a thousand programs.
 It includes source code, disassembly files, and features.
-- The `IoT/` folder holds twenty thousand malware taken from  [MalwareBazaar](https://bazaar.abuse.ch/), plus scripts for selecting, downloading, and labelling the data, along with all disassembly files and features.
+- The `IoT` folder holds twenty thousand malware taken from  [MalwareBazaar](https://bazaar.abuse.ch/), plus scripts for selecting, downloading, and labelling the data, along with all disassembly files and features.
-- Due to size constraints and copyright issues respectively, complete disassembly files and software aren't included inside `BinKit/` and `Windows/` folders.
+- Due to size constraints and copyright issues respectively, complete disassembly files and software aren't included inside `BinKit` and `Windows` folders.
 However, setup for disassembly and feature extraction reproduction is included.
 The BinKit dataset is readily accessible [here](https://github.com/SoftSec-KAIST/BinKit).

 ## Corrections
 We have corrected two measurements in the Camera Ready version of our article: